dmorehouse/jets-docs/_docs/assets/importmap/how-it-works.md

 ---
-title: "How Importmap Works"
+title: "How Importmap Works: Rails"
 nav_text: How It Works
 category: assets-importmap
 order: 1
 ---

+These are some of my notes on how importmap works with Rails, not Jets.
+They're useful for reference.

+In Rails 7, importmap is the new way to serve assets.
+One of the key benefits of this is that you don't need to use node to compile assets.
 We'll cover how importmap works.

 ## Importmap Loading Trace